Its

 Every

-morning as Chanwatie Ramnauth, 15, walks on the school grounds of Hillcrest High School
+morning as Chanwatie Ramnauth, 15, walks on the school grounds of

 metal detectors.
-That’s followed by another minefield of eight or nine metal
+Thats followed by another minefield of eight or nine metal

 detectors in the front room and five more in the hallway.